Fellow Since 1991

-This profile was prepared when Sunita Satyarthia was elected to the Ashoka Fellowship in 1990.
+This description of Sunita Satyarthia's work was prepared when Sunita Satyarthia was elected to the Ashoka Fellowship in 1991.

 The New Idea